tdyhuang/GetCleanData/codebook.md

 - meanFreq(): Weighted average of the frequency components to obtain a mean frequency
 - angle(): Angle between to vectors.

+### The whole dataset have 561 measurements and we extracted with the script run_analysis.R to extract measurements named with mean or std,and have gotten following 79 variable and add subject and activity to get 81 varibles and 10299 observations

 ## The extracted variables are listed as follow.